apache/calcite/INCUBATOR_PROPOSAL.md

   MapR Technologies; committer for Lucene, Mahout and ZooKeeper.
 * Alan Gates (gates at apache dot org) - Architect at Hortonworks;
   committer for Pig, Hive and others.
-* Steven Noels (stevenn at apache dot org) - SVP Products at NGData;
+* Steven Noels (stevenn at apache dot org) - Chief Technical Officer at NGDATA;
-  committer for Coccoon, Forrest and Phoenix.
+  committer for Cocoon and Forrest, mentor for Phoenix.

 ### Sponsoring Entity